School / Prep

 - 5% Human nutrition and toxicology

-- 3% Physics
+- 3% Physical

 Select a program

-Year 1 - Food engineer - Industrial engineering
+Year 1 - Food Engineer - Industrial Engineering

 English